Introduction

 and cultural context), even if these scales and approaches tend to blend together

 in scholarly work (Montfort et al. 2012, 7).
-But once again, Volleyball and the Odyssey
+But once again, Volleyballand the Odyssey confound even the fuzzy distinctions between these levels.
+Just as

-as well as natural language rules that are an essential part of the program’s instruction
+we’ve been describing, as well as natural language rules that are an essential part

-set.
-As we shall see, when analyzing Volleyball, it is difficult to make even an
+of the program’s instruction set.
+As we shall see, when analyzing Volleyball, it is difficult to make even an analytical distinction between these scalar levels.

 Perhaps the most surprising twist in this game for today’s first-time players is that